‘Tangled: Before Ever After’ Showcases Life For Rapunzel Before Her Wedding #TangledTheSeries #BeOurGuestEvent

 And it was at this point that I turned to Audrey and I told her that I was Cassandra… 🙂

-In case you need an official synopsis, here it is:
+In case you need an official synopsis for Tangled Before and After, here it is:

 Rapunzel is destined to one day assume the role of Princess of Corona, but she’s not ready for that yet.
 She realizes that there is so much more she needs to learn about both herself and the world before she can take on the responsibility associated with being princess.
 So she goes on a journey to ready herself for eventually ascending to the throne and is joined along the way by partner-in-life Eugene, no-nonsense and dutiful horse Maximus, and tough-as-nails friend and confidante Cassandra.
 “Tangled: The Series” is a follow-up to 2010’s “Tangled” with Mandy Moore and Zachary Levi reprising their roles from the film, Rapunzel and Eugene (formerly Flynn Rider), respectively.
 The animated series features music by Oscar-winning composer Alan Menken and Oscar-nominated lyricist Glenn Slater, who both worked on the movie.